 Background/Explanation

-The song alludes to four lines of research (intentionally, at least)...
+The song alludes to five lines of research (intentionally, at least)...

 1. The word "entities" in the first part is a subtle reference to the concept of entitativity, a nearly 50-year-old idea that has been getting a lot of attention from social psychologists in recent years.
 This vigorous activity can be seen in the list of abstracts for a British conference on “Groups, Politics, and Organizations.”
 Quoting from the symposium abstract by Lowell Gaertner: